 - CVV number

-- Other PII associated with the cardholder
+- Other personally identifiable identification (PII) associated with the cardholder

-Dump Data
+Dump data

 - Account number